-AdBlock for iOS uses the VPN OnDemand feature.
-It installs a "dummy VPN" profile with a list of domains.
+AdBlock for iOS installs a VPN profile with a list of domains.
 The list of domains is controlled using the app.
-Every time some app tries to communicate with one of the blacklisted domains, it will automatically trigger a connection with the "dummy VPN" server (which is not a working VPN).
-This makes the connection impossible and results in ad being blocked in all kinds of apps.
+Every time some app tries to communicate with one of the blacklisted domains, VPN profile will response with a local IP address of that domain.
+This makes the connection impossible and results in an ad being blocked in all kinds of apps.

 No, it is not.
 Safari content blockers were introduced in iOS9 and they block ads only in Safari.
 Installing AdBlock for iOS will affect not only Safari, but also other apps.
 This allows you to use your favourite Internet browser (like Chrome) and filter out in-app ads in any app.
 This includes games.

-Install and open AdBlock for iOS app, swipe up moving the orange box from the bottom of the screen and install the "dummy VPN" profile.
+Install and open AdBlock for iOS app, swipe up moving the orange box from the bottom of the screen and install the VPN profile.
 That's it.
 Don't forget to open AdBlock app once in a while to check, if there were any changes in AdBlock's blocked domains list.

 This message can be caused by the fact that your ISP or current Wi-Fi network is hijacking DNS queries or configuring an active proxy server, which might brake AdBlock's filtering.